TrickfireRobotics/gazebo-simulations/README.md

 # Gazebo Simulations

-This repository contains [Gazebo Fortress](https://gazebosim.org/docs/fortress/install/) simulations for Trickfire’s robot subsystems, including the drivebase, arm, and autonomous systems.
+This repository contains [Gazebo Fortress](https://gazebosim.org/docs/fortress/install/) simulations for Trickfire's robot subsystems, including the drivebase, arm, and autonomous systems.
 The project uses [ROS 2 Humble](https://docs.ros.org/en/humble/index.html) for robot code and runs entirely inside a Docker container, including the codebase and Gazebo GUI.

 ## How to run Gazebo